PTAnywhere/ptAnywhere-installation/README.md

 ### Back up the configuration files

+If you are creating the base installation using the _installation VM_ as suggested, simply access the VM through ssh and run the backup script as follows:

+    MACHINES='./vagrant/only_packetTracer.rb' vagrant ssh
+    ~/backup.sh

-Back up the following files:
+Otherwise, manually back up the following files:

  * PT installation directory: ```cd {INSTALLATION_PATH}; tar -zcvf installation.tar.gz ./*```
  * PT configuration file: ```cd; cp .packettracer packettracer.conf```
    * Note that this is a hidden file in the home directory of the user who run PT.
- * [TODO] provide a backup script

 __Note__: You could also only copy PT's installation and run it for the first time in each newly provisioned VM or container.
 However, this will require your intervention for each machine (you will need to close an emerging dialog which appears the first time you run PT).